Morrinsville: Post-European settlement

 The Thames Valley and Rotorua Railway Company began construction of a railway line from Morrinsville to Rotorua in 1879, and on 1 October 1884, the line from Hamilton to Morrinsville was opened.
 With construction progressing towards Paeroa and the line to Te Aroha opening on 1 March 1886, the town's population was listed as 633 people.
-With further expansion of the railway towards Thames and Tauranga, alongside extensive drainage of swamp land to the south and west of the town making available large areas for dairy farming, Morrinsville was declared a town district in 1908 and in 1921 was constituted as a borough.
+There were some proposals for lines to Matamata, Tīrau, and Rotorua, which would have turned Morrinsville into an area where several lines meet, instead a railway line was built to Lichfield.
+In 1880 Morrinsville was a hamlet with her own school, post office, and hotel.
+With further expansion of the railway towards Thames and Tauranga, alongside extensive drainage of swamp land to the south and west of the town making available large areas for dairy farming.
+Morrinsville was declared a town district in 1908 and in 1921 was constituted as a borough.